remyers/lot49/readme.md

 ## Protocol Summary

 * Sender nodes source route message data (think SMS, not TCP/IP) to Destination nodes.
-* Sender nodes include a payment if routing via Relay nodes or Gateway nodes to the internet.
+* Sender nodes include a payment if routing via Relay nodes or internet Gateway nodes.
 * Nodes that relay data for a Sender collect a payment only if the Destination node receives the message data.
-* Payment transactions are verified and settled on a decentralized ledger by online Witness nodes.
+* Payment transactions are verified and settled on a decentralized ledger using online Witness nodes.

 ![Lot49 Network Overview](./doc/lot49_network_overview.svg?raw=true "Lot49 Network Overview")